Evidence has demonstrated that

 18. Arbyn M, Verdoodt F, Snijders PJ, Verhoef VM, Suonio E, Dillner L, Minozzi S, Bellisario C, Banzi R, Zhao FH, Hillemanns P, Anttila A. Accuracy of human papillomavirus testing on self-collected versus clinician-collected samples: a meta-analysis.
 Lancet Oncol.
 2014 Feb;15(2):172-83.

-Eve Kit was developed to help address the screening gap in Canada by offering an alternative, low-barrier screening method.
-Eve Kit works in collaboration with licensed physicians and an accredited hospital lab in Toronto.
-Below is an overview of how the Eve Kit system works.
+The Eve Kit Service was developed to help address the screening gap in Canada by offering an alternative, low-barrier screening method.
+The Eve Kit Service works in collaboration with licensed physicians and an accredited hospital lab in Toronto.
+Below is an overview of how the Eve Kit Service works.

 • Can review assessments